microsoft/fast/packages/fast-element/docs/building-components.md

 First, we create a template by using a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 The tag, `html`, provides special processing for the HTML string that follows, returning an instance of `HTMLTemplate`.
 Your templates can be *typed* to the data model that they are rendering over.
 In TypeScript, we simply provide the type as part of the tag: `html<NameTag>`.

 Within a template, we provide *expressions* that declare the *dynamic parts* of our template.
 These expressions are declared with [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-Because the template is typed, the input to your arrow function will be an instance of the data model you delcared in your `html` tag.
+Because the template is typed, the input to your arrow function will be an instance of the data model you declared in your `html` tag.
 When the `html` tag processes your template, it identifies these dynamic expressions and builds up an optimized model, capable of high-performance rendering, and efficient, incremental batched updates.

 Finally, we associate the template with our custom element by using a different from of the `@customElement` decorator, which allows us to pass more options.
 In this configuration, we pass an options object specifying the `name` and the `template`.